 - The Contest Director and Head Judge will decide the suitability of the conditions for running heats.

-- The event seeding will be based on various big air/freestyle event results and on the Committee’s decision.
+- The event seeding will be based on various big air/freestyle event results, online videos and on the committee’s decision.

-- The Men’s Extreme Big Air contest will be run in a 32 person ladder, should there be more than 32 competitors, there will be qualifying rounds with a maximum of 54 competitors.
+- The Men’s Extreme Big Air contest will be run in a 48 person ladder.

 RED BULL KING OF THE AIR WILDCARD

 - Should the competition be held in proper strong wind the competitor that places 1st in the Men’s Extreme Big Air will be awarded a wildcard entry into the 2022 Red Bull King of the Air in Cape Town, South Africa.